Lose weight! Get fit! Start saving!

 I worked on this with one of my clients.
-Martha was in her thirties and a high earner but with nothing to show for it.
+Terri was in her thirties and a high earner but with nothing to show for it.
 She had been in debt all of her adult life.
 When she came to see me, her goal was to be debt-free and get on the property ladder.
 She knew her spending habits weren’t serving her as despite earning more, she was still accumulating more debt.

 We focused on working through her spending triggers and forming new habits that served her.
 For example, one of her spending triggers was to do with her commute home from work.

 When leaving work during the evening rush hour in London, the tube station was often packed.
-Martha would often find herself looking around the shops for half an hour or so until the rush hour eased and she could get on the tube more easily – except that in that half hour, Martha was spending quite a bit of money, as she wasn’t just looking, she was buying.
+Terri would often find herself looking around the shops for half an hour or so until the rush hour eased and she could get on the tube more easily – except that in that half hour, Terri was spending quite a bit of money, as she wasn’t just looking, she was buying.

 Habits not goals